MartijnBoonen/delftmercurians.github.io/content/about.md

 ## About our team

-The `insert name here` team was formed in September 2022, as a project from the Robotics Student Association in Delft.
+The Delft Mercurians team was formed in September 2022, as a project from the Robotics Student Association in Delft.
 We currently have [8 members](/members), meeting regularly and working on all aspects of the project, including management, software, hardware and electronics.
-We are a multi-cultural and multi-disciplinary team, with many dutch and international students in Robotics, Computer Science, Nanobiology, and more.
+We are a multicultural and multidisciplinary team, with many Dutch and international students in Robotics, Computer Science, Nano-biology, and more.

 We aim to participate in the 2024 RoboCup competition in Eindhoven, and we are working hard to get the robots ready !